Skip to Main Content

 About articles in science and health sciences journals

-Primary Literature: Research Articles
+Primary Literature: Original Research Articles

-• The peer review process is integral to the quality and integrity of original research.
+Describe the findings of original observations or experiments ~~ Should provide an abstract, methods, data/results, and points for discussion. --> Peer review process is integral to the quality and integrity of original research.

 Secondary Literature: Review articles, Systematic Reviews, and Meta-analyses

-• Summarize current research in a particular area of study, categorizing and highlighting recent research studies.
+Summarize current research in a particular area of study, categorizing and highlighting recent research studies ~~ Systematic reviews such as the Cochrane Database of Systematic Reviews use systematic methods to collect, appraise and synthesize original research findings.